JasonHyun/MiFoodTech/design/design-journey.md

 The home page is designed appropriately for potential investors because the content includes a high level overview of the background of the company, the problem that MiFoodTech solves, and an understanding of the solution MiFoodTech provides.
 The header follows common design patterns, with the logo, title, and navigation bar displayed from left to right.
 The slideshow helps convey the big picture by visually showing potential investors what to expect when browsing the website and highlights what MiFoodTech is so that users feel confident and secure in understanding what the website is about.
 The footer has the contact information and is the same on all pages, which adds to the sense of security since it is a common design pattern and indicates to the user that they have reached the end of the content on the page.

 #### Market Page
 This design is appropriate for our audience because it presents information in a way that is easy for investors to get the quantitative data they are looking for.
-It also maintains consistency with the design of the home page.
+It also maintains consistency with the design of the why us page.
 The interactivity is  ambitious as I will be positioning buttons over images which is something I have never done before and it is appropriate because the content that we got from Mi only has acronyms over sections of the graph and that graph is not as self explanatory as the other ones on the page.

+** EDIT 11/17: I changed the order of the pictures and the text so that when you look at the desktop version, the first thing you see is the text not the image.
+This is because people read from left to right. **

 #### Team Page:
 this design is appropriate for our audience, because it presents the members of the team in a space-efficient manner, consistent with the overall theme we've chose on.
 It also helps with the goals of the users, specifically for those who wish to know more about the team, both collectively and individually.